-Planning for the development and wellbeing of the community is a critical role for Council a local government.
-The Act requires Councils local governments to develop and adopt a 'plan for the future', which sets overall directions for the CEO-City through long-term planning.
-Examples include the Strategic Plan and Strategic Financial Plan-City's 10 Year Strategic Community Plan, the 20 Year Strategic Financial Plan, the Five Year Corporate Business Plan and the City's Annual Plan.
-The strategic planning framework City's Integrated Planning Framework provides the direction for the ongoing management of Council's City activities.
+Planning for the development and wellbeing of the community is a critical role for a local government.
+The Act requires local governments to develop and adopt a 'plan for the future', which sets overall direction for the City through long-term planning.
+Examples include the City's 10 Year Strategic Community Plan, the 20 Year Strategic Financial Plan and the Five Year Corporate Business Plan.
+The City's Integrated Planning Framework provides the direction for the ongoing management of City activities.

-• Lawmaking and enforcement
+Lawmaking and enforcement

 A local government makes decisions in areas over which it has legislative authority but cannot duplicate or contradict federal or state law.
-Laws made by local governments are called local laws and cover such issues as the activities permitted on public land, animal management and use of local government facilitiesinfrastructure.
+Laws made by local governments are called local laws and cover such issues as the activities permitted on public land, animal management and use of local government facilities.
 Local laws are enforced by employees.

-Local governments are is also responsible for enforcing local laws and other legislation over under which it has authority.
+A local governments is also responsible for enforcing other legislation under which it has authority.